a-eski/ncsh/README.md

 ### Short-term

-* Fix issue with variables not working with command like 'STR="ls | sort" && $STR' after moving to linked list for parser output/VM
 * Add a builtin for changing and maintaining aliases
 * Have .ncshrc utilize builtins instead of DSL like it currently does
 * Finish set/unset, enable/disable, export implementations